ivan7237d/push-pull/.github/README.md

 - The function has been run previously

-- The subjects pulled in the last run have not been pushed since
+- No subject pulled in the last run has been pushed since

 - The reactions swept during the last run would not currently produce side effects